Skip to main content

 • you or your child swallow heparinoid cream or gel

-Take the heparinoid packet, or the leaflet inside it, plus any remaining medicine with you.
+Bring the heparinoid packet or leaflet inside it, any remaining medicine, and any other medicines you take.

 Page last reviewed: 9 August 2022